NephriteLabs/Portfolio/New Mexico GeoGold: Precision Drilling for Peak Production [Excel] [Industrial calculations] [Economic analysis] /README.md

 ## Concept:
 The overall goal of this project was to choose an optimal location for oil drilling and production in New Mexico.
 The project involved comprehensive analysis of geological, drilling, completion, and production aspects to maximize oil recovery efficiently and economically.

+The project required a multidisciplinary approach, integrating various aspects of engineering and economic calculations, while minimising costs and environmental impact.

 ### The project included:

 - Geological and reservoir analysis